Lisbon-You’ll Earn Your Wine

 I love Lisbon. ❤️

-Since we were on summer holiday and had rented a car in Porto, we could have used it around town — but we parked it and didn’t touch it for three days.
+Since we were on summer holiday and had rented a car in Porto, we could have used it around town-but we wisely parked it and didn’t touch it for three days.
 Public transport here is the way to go.
 The city (Lisboa, same thing) is extremely walkable… if your calves are up for it.

 This one’s special.
 I’ll be back.